 What is the Skilled Migrant Category?

-The Skilled Migrant is an opportunity for skilled individuals to gain permanent residency in New Zealand using a points based system.
+The Skilled Migrant is a points based system, providing an opportunity for skilled individuals to gain permanent residency in New Zealand.

 A resident visa under the Skilled Migrant Category will allow you to live, work and study in New Zealand and you can include your partner and your dependent children aged 24 and under.